kubos/kubos/docs/os-docs/linux-docs/kubos-linux-recovery.rst

 This variable contains all of the commands required to sanitize the current boot environment and then, if it has been set up, boot into an alternate operating system.
-Due to the low-portability of any commands that deal with memory, the exact format will change between boards (and potentially between customers), but should follow this rough format:
+Due to the low-portability of any commands that deal with memory, the exact format will change between boards (and potentially between missions), but should follow this rough format:

 -  Set the 'recovery\_available' variable to 0 (if we succesfully boot into an alternate OS, it should reset this back to 1.
 If we fail to boot into the alternate OS, then we should not keep